elenaferr0/bnb-branching-strategy-learning/report/sections/theoretical-bg.typ

 + compute a score $s_i in RR$ for all $i in C$, according to the chosen branching strategy;
 + select the index which maximizes the score, that is $i in C$ such that $s_i = max_(j in C) {s_j}$.

-The focus of this project is on the Full @SB:long strategy, commonly referred to as @SB:long for simplicity.
+The focus of this project is on the Full @SB:long strategy, referred to as @SB:long for simplicity.
 The idea of this rule is to compute the improvement which would be gained in the left and right subtrees by branching on each fractional variable @deystrongbranching.
 A _combined score_ is then computed as a function of the two improvements.
-There exist several functions which can be used to this end, for instance the _product score function_, which is the default one in the solver which has been used in this project, SCIP #footnote[https://pyscipopt.readthedocs.io/en/latest/index.html].
+There exist several functions which can be used to this end, for instance the _product score function_, which is the default one in SCIP #footnote[https://pyscipopt.readthedocs.io/en/latest/index.html], the solver which has been used in this project.

 Formally, let $z$ be the optimal objective function value of the LP at a given node.
 Let $z_j^0$ and $z_j^1$ be the optimal objective function values of the LPs corresponding to the child nodes where the variable $x_j$ is set to 0 and 1 respectively. $Delta_j^+$ represent the improvement obtained in setting $x_j = 1$, that is $Delta_j^+ = z_j^1 - z$; equivalently, $Delta_j^- = z_j^0 - z$.
 The @SB score for variable $x_j$ is then defined as:
 $ "score"_P (j) = max(Delta_j^+, epsilon) dot max(Delta_j^-, epsilon) $
 with $epsilon = 10^(-6)$ @achterberg2007thesis.

-Predicting $"score"_P (j)$ is the goal of the machine learning model which has been trained for this project.
+The goal of the machine learning models which have been trained for this project is to predict $"score"_P (j)$.

 == Machine learning <sec:ml-theoretical-bg>
 This section recaps the machine learning concepts which are relevant to the experiments presented in this report.
 The focus is on supervised learning, specifically on a regression task which goal is to predict a continuous value corresponding to the @SB score, based on a set of features extracted from the @BnB tree.
 More precisely, the goal is not to find the best overall model, but rather the one which is able to better trade-off the correctness of the prediction with the time it takes to compute it.
 This is because in a later phase the model will be integrated in a @BnB solver, where it will be used to guide the branching process on the resolution of a set of benchmark problems.
  In this context, a slow but highly accurate model would not be much more useful than actually computing @SB scores, while a fast but imprecise one would yield fairly large @BnB trees and thus influence negatively the solver's performance.
 Since these trees can have infinitely many nodes and in each of them the model will be asked to predict scores for every fractional variable, even a small increase in the prediction time can have a significant impact on the solution time.